 - 1/2 cup dried cranberries (sweetened or unsweetened)

-- 1/2 cup dark or semisweet chocolate chips (non-dairy for vegan)
+- 1/2 cup dairy-free dark or semisweet chocolate chips

-- Scrape mixture into a bowl, then take 1 Tablespoon measurements and form them into balls, letting the heat from your hand melt it together.
+Scrape mixture into a bowl, then take 1 Tbsp measurements and form them into balls, letting the heat from your hand melt it together.
 Don't roll them in your hands, but rather form them into balls carefully.

-- Place balls on a cookie sheet and refrigerate.
-Add skewers or popsicle sticks once chilled and store at room temperate in plastic bag or tupperwear to keep fresh.
+Place balls on a cookie sheet and refrigerate.
+Add skewers or Popsicle sticks once chilled and store at room temperate in plastic bag or Tupperware to keep fresh.

 These literally taste like a granola bar cookie.
 Moist from the dates, a little crunchy from the cashews, plenty sweet from the cranberries, and 100% chocolatey from the chocolate chips.
 Putting these badboys on sticks is totally optional.
 I was just taking mine to a dinner party where I wanted to share them as a fun dessert.
 But eating them as is – or straight from the bowl – is totally fine, too.
 Any way you serve, them they’re delicious!